chaitanya-bhargava/MediaPlayerApp/README.md

 # Media Player ▶
-This is a React App built using the concepts of React, React Router, CSS Grid, Iframes and Firebase is used as a Backend.<br/>
+This is a fully responsive React App built using the concepts of React, React Router, CSS Grid, Iframes and Firebase is used as a Backend.<br/>
 A user can store and play their favourite youtube videos without redirecting through this application and also look at the history which lists the videos played in the past.

 ### Following features have been implemented: